mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ### Run the simulation

 Now that we have our post-trial function, we can proceed to obtain our two models and run the simulation.
+Note that we are using a Mimi MarginalModel `mm` from MimiDICE2010, which is a Mimi object that holds both the base model and the model with the additional pulse of emissions.

 ```jldoctest tutorial4; output = false
 # Build the marginal model